jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 == Flow: A client wants to update an RDF-resource:

-An update can be both an insert to an existing resource, a change in values of a resource, or a deletion the whole, or part of a resource.
+An update can be both an insert to an existing resource, a change in values of a resource, or a deletion of the whole, or part of a resource.
 In case of an update, it's important that the client knows what resource will be updated.
-This is similar to how queries are executed right now, where you should always specify the web resource to query over (excluding link-traversal clients).
+This is similar to how queries are executed right now, where you should always specify the @http resource to query over (excluding link-traversal clients).

+The flow of an automated client is depicted in @fig:rdf-update and described further below.
-+ The client gets the @sgv description of the storage space and the HTTP resource containing the updated RDF resource.
++ The client gets the @sgv description of the storage space and the @http resource containing the updated RDF resource.
 + The client virtually constructs the resource that would result from the requested operation.
-+ The client check the update condition of the collection the resource currently resides in.
++ The client check the update condition of the original matching resource description.
 Following action depends on the update condition.
-    Typically, the update-condition will say whether an RDF-resource is moved or not.
+    Typically, the update-condition will say whether an @rdf resource is moved or not.
-    + Move required: follow the steps described in @sec:flow-create-rdf-resource.
+    + Move required: remove the existing resource and follow the steps described in @sec:flow-create-rdf-resource.
     + No move required: just update the resource as requested by the user.

 #figure(